Delivering savings, growth and better services through location-enabled eGovernment

 When is this action of interest to you?

-You work for a European public administration and you would like to have a coherent location framework to facilitate the integration of location information in e-government services, increase alignment in existing and future EU policies, and improve interoperability based on geospatial information (GI) and e-government standards.
-The EULF will build on the Infrastructure for Spatial Information in the European Community (INSPIRE), currently under development.
+You work for a European public administration and you would like to have a coherent location framework to facilitate the integration of location information in eGovernment services, increase alignment in existing and future EU policies, and improve interoperability based on geospatial information (GI) and eGovernment standards.
+The EULF will build on the Infrastructure for Spatial Information in the European Community (INSPIRE) currently being implemented.

 What is this action about?

-The objective of this action is to test the concept of a European Union Location Framework (EULF), an EU-wide, cross-sector interoperability framework for the exchange and sharing of location data and services.
+The objective of this action is to develop and test the concept of a European Union Location Framework (EULF), an EU-wide, cross-sector interoperability framework for the exchange and sharing of location data and services.

-The EULF concept is intended to consist of a package of case studies, specifications, guidelines, training materials, recommendations and actions required by public administrations and stakeholder communities to facilitate the implementation, use and expansion of INSPIRE in an e-government context.
+The EULF concept consists of a package of recommendations, guidance, methodologies, case studies, training, pilots and collaborative action required by public administrations and stakeholder communities to facilitate the free flow of location data and ensure its effective use in eGovernment services.
 The EULF will set up an open and interoperable framework that public authorities should use for their procurement.
-It will complement existing INSPIRE Technical Guidance documents to facilitate the introduction and use of the infrastructure in new thematic sectors.
+It will complement and extend the implementation of INSPIRE to facilitate the introduction and use of the infrastructure in new thematic sectors.

 What are the objectives?